Tinnye: Points of Interest

 Lake Garancsi, located just outside the village, serves as a local natural attraction and is frequented by nature enthusiasts.
 The village also hosts a Reformed Church, representative of traditional rural religious architecture in Hungary.

 Geography

 It lies in the Central Hungarian region, characterized by a landscape of plains and low hills.
 The village covers an area of 16.10 square kilometers and is situated near Lake Garancsi (Garancsi-tó), a small freshwater lake surrounded by forest, popular for hiking, fishing, and other outdoor recreational activities.

-History

-Following the Ottoman occupation and subsequent Habsburg resettlement efforts in the 18th century, the region saw the arrival of diverse ethnic groups, including Germans, Slovaks, Croats, Serbs, Bulgarians, and Roma communities.